 MOTION FOR NEW TRIAL BASED ON NEWLY DISCOVERED EVIDENCE AND MEMORANDUM IN SUPPORT

 Pursuant to Federal Rule of Criminal Procedure 33(b)(1), Faraday Hosseinipour moves this Court for a new trial based on newly discovered.
-After the jury delivered a verdict in this matter, Ms. Hosseinipour discovered evidence that the Government was in possession of material, exculpatory evidence that it failed to disclose to Ms. Hosseinipour.
+After the jury delivered a verdict in this matter, Ms. Hosseinipour discovered that the Government was in possession of material, exculpatory evidence that it failed to disclose to Ms. Hosseinipour.
 As such, the Government committed a Brady violation, which warrants a new trial.

 In both pre-trial and trial proceedings, the Government represented to both Ms. Hosseinipour and the Court that it was complying with its disclosure obligations.
 Ms. Hosseinipour reasonably relied on these representations, and the Court “absolutely trust[ed]” those representations.
 However, the Government failed to live up to its promises.
 Regardless of its intent or even whether it was an accident, the Government’s suppression of material evidence requires that the Court issue a new trial for Ms. Hosseinipour.

 In its response in opposition to Maike’s motion for new trial, the Government admits (1) it received access to Reynolds’ entire database; (2) the lead prosecutor had access to Reynolds’ entire database; (3) the prosecutor shared the access with the Government’s lead investigator; and (4) the Government did not disclose this evidence to Ms. Hosseinipour or her counsel.
 This database permitted the Government to run specific searches for information that it would like to present at trial, and it would have allowed the Defendants to perform similar searches.
 Running specific queries on the database would have permitted the Defendants to present substantial exculpatory evidence that would have directly rebutted the Government’s primary theory of the case.
-Hosseinipour discovered after trial that (1) less than 63% of i2g participants lost money—unlike the more than 96% loss rate that the Government depended upon to prove a pyramid scheme, and (2) more than $28 million in commissions were filtered out of 101-i.
+Hosseinipour discovered after trial that (1) less than 63% of i2g participants lost money—unlike the more than 96% loss rate that the Government depended upon to prove a pyramid scheme—and (2) more than $28 million in commissions were filtered out of 101-i.

 This evidence was material for both counts I and XIII as a pyramid scheme was defined as a scheme to defraud for both counts.
 Moreover, this exculpatory evidence directly contradicts the evidence that the Government presented from (1) Jerry Reynolds, (2) William Keep, (3) Agent Sauber, and (4) Agent McClelland.
 It also directly rebuts Keep’s opinion that i2g was a pyramid scheme.
 Given the Government’s undisputed suppression of such evidence, a new trial is warranted.